 While it’s certainly possible for a skilled chef to tweak the classic risotto formula and create something truly delicious, there’s no need to gild the lily.
 “While many [risotto recipes] have added cream or cheese, you can achieve creamy risotto with just broth and rice,” explains chef/owner Jessica Formicola of Savory Experiments.

 When making risotto, stick to Italian short-grain rice.

 The sumptuous texture of a properly made risotto relies on the style of rice used to make the dish.
-Specifically, you want short-grained rice (so longer-grained versions like basmati and jasmine won’t work here), and you want rice with a high starch content.
+Specifically, you want short-grained rice (so longer-grained versions like basmati and jasmine won’t work here), and you want to cook rice with a high starch content.
 The easiest way to find all of these characteristics (and to stay consistent with risotto’s geographic heritage) involves focusing entirely on Italian short-grain rice.

 Chef/owner Marco Perocco of Marco’s Kitchen cooking school in Northern Italy recommends two rice types in particular: “The best [rice for risotto] is Carnaroli, and the second choice, with very similar results, is Arborio.
 Forget the other ones.”

 Precise timing is essential for risotto.

 Risotto isn’t a complicated dish, but it’s unquestionably high-maintenance.
 Nothing affects the quality of a risotto more significantly than patience (or a lack thereof).
 “Risotto is a dish that needs a lot of attention; it cannot be overcooked, otherwise the rice will get soggy, and it can’t be undercooked, because then the rice will be too hard,” says executive chef Ivo D’Aguiar of Luna Park in Miami.
 Since, as D’Aguiar says, Chopped chefs have to be quick,” risotto often falls short of judge expectations when a tenacious chef decides to give it a shot in 30 minutes or less.